maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 #### Communication
 The way it works is pretty simple.
 The idea is to have several nodes, all identical that can be linked together.
 The first node will be the one the USB is connected to so we can send some orders to the motors.
 We used the I²C communication protocol.
 In this protocol, we have one master and several slaves (in practice there can be multiple masters as well but not in our case).
 Each node can sense (using pull-down resistors) whether a node is following or preceding it.
-Using this information, we can easily deduce the master as the node not being preceded (except by the alimentation board but it does not pull-down this pin).
+Using this information, we can easily deduce the master as the node not being preceded (except by the alimentation board but it does not pull down this pin).
 Then, each following node receives the current address offset, sets its address based on this value, and forwards the message to the next node with an incremented address.
-Once there are no node behind, the last node knows it is the last in the chain.
+Once there are no nodes behind, the last node knows it is the last in the chain.

 <figure> <center>
   <img src="./../../img/mod09/soldering.jpg" alt="logo text" width="80%" />